Hungry baby

 How can I settle my hungry baby?

 Understandably, tired, hungry babies feel grumpy and tend to cry more.
-Hungry babies may wake frequently, sleeping only for brief periods before waking and crying for another feed or sucking your hand.
+Hungry babies may wake frequently, sleeping only for brief periods before waking and crying for another feed or sucking their hand.
 When your newborn wants to feed every hour you can quickly become exhausted, and constant crying may become stressful for you and your family.

 If your formula-fed baby is hungry and demanding extra feeds, you may notice they’re gaining more weight than they should.
+Some things you can try to help your baby feel satisfied are:

 What else can I do?